VU-Programming/copp-skeleton/README.md

+# Github

+*Do now post solution of this assignment online!* This is considered plagiarism by the exam board.
+If you fork this repository, make it private!!

 # IJVM emulator assignment skeleton (Vrije Universiteit Amsterdam)
 See https://vu-oofp.gitlab.io/website/ for the course content and more info.

-# Github

-Do now post solution of this assignment online!
-This is considered plagiarism by the exam board.
-If you fork this repository, make it private!!

 # Compiling
 Requires make and Clang